red gorges with a valley running through

 Mauritius Beach

-If you’re looking for a clothing-optional beach, head to Mauritius Beach, just past the Vlamingh Head Lighthouse.
+If you’re looking for a clothing-optional beach, head to Mauritius Beach.
+This beach is close to the Vlamingh Head Lighthouse.

 Cape Range National Park Beaches

-The Cape Range National Park has some of the best beaches in Australia, including Turquoise Bay.
-The road to Yardie Creek is sealed and suitable for two-wheel-drive vehicles, but there are numerous unsealed beach access tracks throughout the park.
-These offer easy access to pristine, white sand beaches with fantastic snorkelling just steps from the sand.
+Cape Range National Park has some of the best beaches in Australia.
+The sealed road to Yardie Creek is suitable for two-wheel-drive vehicles.
+But there are many unsealed beach access tracks throughout the park.

 Sandy Bay is great for families due to the shallow, clear waters, wide beaches, and shaded tables.
 It’s a perfect picnic spot with shaded tables and ideal for swimming or land-based fishing.